 Blockbuster wants Circuit City

-A Blockbuster video rental store
+A Blockbuster video rental store is a rare sight these days.

 TEXT OF STORY